 - Icom M802 Single-Sideband radio with Icom AT140 antenna tuner, has email modem capability, connected to counterpoise ground plane

 - Beam basic Iridium cradle and external antenna for Iridium 9505 phone

-- FLIR Thermal imaging camera with joystick control, viewable on center monitor
+- FLIR Thermal imaging camera with joystick control, viewable on center monitor or laptop, if fitted

 - Siren Marine security system with motion detectors, shore power interruption alarm, high water alarm, and very loud intrusion alarm